-Considerations for buying a coffee maker for camping are not nearly as technical or involved as other outdoor purchases.
-Choosing the wrong coffee maker certainly won't result in someone getting lost, hurting themselves, or ending up with hypothermia.
-However, for many people, their morning brew is of the utmost importance and not something to be taken lightly.
+While coffee is a very important part of the day for many people, choosing the perfect brewing device for camping isn't nearly as technical, involved, or essential as other outdoor gear purchases.
+If you pick the wrong camp coffee maker it certainly won't result in someone getting lost, hurt, or hypothermic.
+However, it's still of the utmost importance for some and not a choice to be taken lightly.
 If you are reading this, you are probably overjoyed that there are so many options for taking your favorite beans on the road!

 Some things to consider when trying to decide on your purchase: